MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 + Try out new package or package versions without posing any risks to a stable production environment
 + Install packages without requiring any intervention from the administrator

 The packages you install using this method do not 'contaminate' the production environment for other users since they are only available in the context of the given R session.
 Those packages remain installed for the lifecycle of the R session.
-You can prolong this lifecycle by saving the session workspace and working directory into a **snapshot** and then recalling the snapshot using its ID later whenever you want access to the workspace, the installed R packages, and the files in the working directory as they were at the time the snapshot was created. @LINK TO VIGNETTE DOC IN MSDN "LEARN MORE ABOUT SNAPSHOTS AND REMOTE EXECUTION"
+You can prolong this lifecycle by saving the session workspace and working directory into a **snapshot** and then recalling the snapshot using its ID later whenever you want access to the workspace, the installed R packages, and the files in the working directory as they were at the time the snapshot was created. @@LINK TO VIGNETTE DOC IN MSDN "LEARN MORE ABOUT SNAPSHOTS AND REMOTE EXECUTION"

 **Note:** Once you've sufficiently tested the package(s) as described in this section, you can request that a package be installed across the configuration for all users by the administrator.